-I have participated in a number of major research projects including Disability Goes Global @ UMD, the “Need to Feed” Lactation Rooms Improvement Project, the Embodied Brainstorming Workshop and my own doctoral dissertation.
+I have participated in a number of major research projects within and beyond higher education.
 I use critical qualitative methods and theories informed by public health and social theory to help confront major issues experienced by the disability community and other underrepresented minority groups.

 Below is a list of my publications, but you can check out public speaking engagements including conference presentations here.